LuvHarris: A Practical Corner Detector for Event-cameras: EXPERIMENTS AND RESULTS

 The full results are also shown as a \href{https://zenodo.org/record/4739290}{video}\footnote{https://zenodo.org/record/4739290}.

 A filtered set of each dataset was also produced that removed events that occur consecutively at the same pixel location in a short time-window (i.e. artificial refractory period), or that are not correlated to their neighbours (i.e. salt-and-pepper noise) (as explained in~\cite{Alzugaray2018}).
 Results indicate if the \textit{filtered} or \textit{non-filtered} data was used for the experiment.
+We consider that the event-filter reduces the event-rate of the dataset, rather than improving the algorithm throughput.
+All algorithm comparisons are performed equally for all algorithms regarding the use of the filters, therefore while luvHarris does not explicitly need filtering, when appropriate it is also tested using the filtered datasets to give a valid comparison.